Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Introduction

-Our model is validated by silicon results running with FP8 precision~\cite{fp8} on H100 HBM3 80GB GPUs~\cite{h100}, showing only a 2\% difference between theoretical and actual results.
-Results demonstrate great potential when overlapping RNG with the GEMM layers between the previous and the current Attention layer: 1.14x speedup for Llama2~\cite{touvron2023llama}, 1.13x for MoE (a trillion-parameter NVIDIA model prototype~\cite{nv_moe}) , and 1.06x for GPT3~\cite{gpt3}.
-We also observed up to 1.23x speedup under varying network parameters within the range of common workloads.
+Results demonstrate great potential when overlapping RNG with the GEMM layers between the previous and the current Attention layer: for Llama3~\cite{grattafiori2024llama}, overlapping achieves 1.26x speedup compared to baseline sequential kernels, and 1.22x when compared to state-of-the-art fusion methodology; similar speedup is obtained for GPT-4~\cite{openai2023gpt4}.
+Since the identified bottlenecks for the analyzed kernels remain the same for regular LLM training workloads with dense, non-narrow matrix shapes, the performance benefits can be generalized.

-We extend our analysis to different hardware designs to evaluate how changes in the chip's computing power could impact results.
-We also explore the adaptability of the overlapping technique with different implementations of the RNG function.
-Furthermore, our overlapping methodology can be generalized to other layers in the network that meet three key criteria: no data dependencies (or resolvable through pipelining), no shared hardware bottlenecks, and no capacity conflicts.
-Possible targets for overlapping include the Communication layer, either with GEMM or even RNG, as well as the Matrix Transpose and Precision Conversion layers if required by the network.
+Using the analytical model, we derive implications of RNG-GEMM overlapping technique under different hardware and software settings.
+As a general trend, future generations of GPUs advance in computing power (Tensor Cores), but are likely to have similar architecture designs for non-Tensor units such as Register File, Issue Stage and ALU pipelines.
+On these future GPUs, non-Tensor resource bottlenecks are even more severe, and overlapping RNG and GEMM is more favorable.

+The analytical model is widely applicable with configurable inputs for model architecture (such as Sequence Length, Batch Size, Embedding Dimension), software implementations (such as tile size, kernel ordering), and hardware configurations (such as compute capability, memory bandwidth, Register File, Issue Stage and execution pipelines).
+Further, the model can be easily adapted to an universal overlapping/fusion scheduler evaluator that works for all operators.

-In this paper, we make the following contributions: \begin{itemize} \item We proposed overlapping the key component of dropout, RNG, with GEMM kernels to hide RNG latency, leading to substantial speedup across multiple trending LLM architectures. \item We developed a detailed theoretical performance model for assessing the benefits of overlapping RNG and GEMM, given the workload sizes of the network and the hardware specification.
-The accuracy of our model is cross-validated by results obtained from real silicon implementations. \item We explored the broader implications of the overlapping mechanism for different RNG implementations, application on other targeting layers, and future hardware architecture designs. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize} \item We proposed overlapping the key component of dropout - RNG - with GEMM kernels to hide RNG latency, leading to substantial speedup across multiple trending LLM models compared to state-of-the-art fusion technique. \item We developed an analytical performance model based on fine-grained hardware bottlenecks beyond compute, communication and memory.
+This model accurately derives performance comparisons between sequential kernels, fused kernels and overlapping kernels.
+It is cross-validated by results obtained from real silicon implementations. \item We explored the broader implications of the overlapping mechanism for various model architectures, future GPU hardware designs, and different software implementations. \end{itemize}